setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-backlog.md

 24. No documentation required.
 25. Code should not be squashed.
 26. Show us your code style.
 Github, GitLab, Bitbucket, ... anything you have made in Java.
+27. User stories should be ready to take in.

 ## Goal description